evolving-plants/experiments/README.md

 ## TODO
   - [✓] fix: stems growing away from stalk
   - [✓] Add backgrounds
+  - [✓] Drop the seeds to a point just above the ground

   - [ ] streamline the organisation
   - [ ] can we make a clock function that keeps increasing time and is used to set the flow?